alex-gutev/generic-cl/README.md

 For each function, methods specializing on `LISTS`, which simply call the corresponding function in the `CL` package, and [HASH-MAP](#hash-map)'s are implemented.
 Each function accepts all keyword arguments accepted by the corresponding `CL` functions however they are ignored by the `HASH-MAP` methods.

 [HASH-MAP](#hash-map)'s may be used as sets, in which case the set elements are stored in the keys.
-The values of the map's entries are ignored by the set operations, thus the values of the sets returned, by the set operation functions, are unspecified.
+The values of the map's entries are ignored by the set operations, thus the map values of the sets returned, by the set operation functions, are unspecified.

 <a id="adjoin"></a>